jbcodeforce/aws-studies/docs/data/index.md

 ## Relational Database Service - RDS

 Managed service for SQL based database (mySQL, Postgresql, SQL server, Oracle).
-Support multi AZs for DR with automatic failover to standby, app uses one unique DNS name.
+Support multi AZs for Reliability Availability with automatic failover to standby, app uses one unique DNS name.
 Continuous backup and restore to specific point of time restore.
 It uses gp2 or io1 EBS.
 Transaction logs are backed-up every 5 minutes.
 Support user triggered snapshot.

 * Installed in private subnet in a VPC.
 No public IP address.